Higher-Derivative Quantum Gravity with Purely Virtual Particles: Renormalizability and Unitarity

 while the sources transform as

 We obtain

 where all the terms of dimension 0, 2 and 4 have been included as possible counterterms and the parameters with the subscript $n$ denote the renormalization of the associated quantities.

-We stress that we have assumed that the divergent terms can be organized as~\eqref{eq:gammadivstellered} in any gauge.
-This is a non trivial statement and the reader is referred to~\cite{Anselmi:2015niw} for the general proof of the Kluberg-Stern--Zuber conjecture and to~\cite{Anselmi:2018ibi} for additional details in the case of Stelle gravity.
+We stress that we used the fact that the divergent terms can be organized as~\eqref{eq:gammadivstellered} in any gauge.
+Additional details can be found in~\cite{Anselmi:2015niw} and~\cite{Anselmi:2018ibi}.
 However, we could choose a gauge fixing and a parametrization of the graviton field~\cite{Stelle:1976gc} such that $\Delta g_{\mu\nu}=\Delta C^{\rho}=0$, so $X_n$ is zero and the transformation~\eqref{eq:canonical} is trivial.
-In that case, no terms proportional to the equations of motion appear, the counterterms are gauge invariant and there is no need to use the Kluberg-Stern--Zuber conjecture to prove renormalizability in that specific setting.
+In that case, no terms proportional to the equations of motion appear, the counterterms are gauge invariant and there is no need to use the theorem that shows~\eqref{eq:gammadivstellered} to prove renormalizability in that specific setting.

 \sect{Unitarity and cutting identities} In this section we recall how unitarity is formulated diagrammatically by using the so-called \textit{cutting equations}.
 Unitarity is the condition

 on the $S$ matrix, which can be rewritten in terms of its nontrivial part $T$ as